xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 AMR, and then discuss the
 features of AMReX we might want to use to solve a multiphysics problem on machines from laptops to supercomputers.
-Hands-on exercises will include passive scalar advection with time-dependent adaptivity,  the use of native linear solvers to impose incompressibility on a flow around obstacles, and "AMReX-Pachinko", which demonstrates the interaction of particles with objects.
+Hands-on exercises will include passive scalar advection with time-dependent adaptivity, and the use of native linear solvers to impose incompressibility on a flow with particles around an obstacle.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>